-This course is a forum for students to address specific issues that arise during production through delivery on the Motion Picture Production Final Project and Behind-the-Scenes Documentary in an open discussion format.
+This course is a forum for students to address specific issues that arise during production through delivery on the Motion Picture Production Final Project and Behindthe-Scenes Documentary in an open discussion format.
 Invited guest speakers supplement instruction on topics such as cinematography and design.
 The course addresses actual concerns as well as questions engendered during production through delivery of the Motion Picture Production Final Project.
-4/00/90
+3/15/45 through meetings with industry professionals.
+A series of guest lectures by working professionals in the industry complements regular class lectures.
+2/15/30